mars-planet/mars_city/servers/voicelib/doc/voicelib-sw-reqs.rst

 Software Interfaces
 -------------------
-The Tango object representing the server hosting the kim instance should have access to appropriate (currently not well defined) Tango objects related to the rover and a flexible number of slots for Tango objects for suit-related interfaces, like receiving microphone audio and/or updates about the state of the astronaut - useful for modeling utterance context.
+The Tango object representing the server hosting the voice interface instance should have access to appropriate (currently not well defined) Tango objects related to a rover and a flexible number of slots for Tango objects for suit-related interfaces, like receiving microphone audio and/or updates about the state of an astronaut - useful for modeling utterance context.

-Externally, a kim instance Tango object should have exposed methods for the rover planner/executive to call for the purpose of deciding what feedback to send to the user.
+Externally, the voice interface instance Tango object should have exposed methods for the rover planner/executive to call for the purpose of deciding what feedback to send to a user.

 Performance Requirements
 ========================